 What does that mean for you as an organizer?

-After COVID, participants are more mature and more selective than ever before.
-The entire event industry has become increasingly flexible and adaptable in order to prepare for the future.
-The most important keywords here are digitalization, content, and purpose.
-Ask yourself what added value you can really give your attendees, and to what extent you can help shape society from your position.
+The entire event industry has become increasingly flexible and adaptable to prepare for the future.
+The most important keywords here are digitalization, content and purpose.
+Ask yourself what added value you can really offer your participants and to what extent you can help shape society from your position.

-Therein lies the opportunity to implement new values in your company and your events and to build genuine, deep, and long-term relationships with your customers.
-Because that will be what makes the difference in the future.
+Therein lies the opportunity to implement new values in your company and your events and to build real, deep and long-term relationships with your customers.
+Because that is what will make the difference in the future.